Sanctionned by Tennis Québec

 The Ultimate Tennis Learning Process

-Train your teachers and gain expertise with TLP
+Train your teachers and gain expertise with the FRAPPE system

-Despite the excellent training course offerings, it is clear that new tennis teachers enter the recreational teaching environment feeling that they do not have enough expertise to plan their own lessons.
+Despite the excellent training course offerings, it is clear that new tennis coaches enter the recreational teaching environment feeling that they do not have enough expertise to plan their own lessons.

 Find out how well your students are playing